Biomedical Engineering Graduate Admissions

 - Statement of purpose

-Note about GRE scores for fall 2021 Applications: In light of the complications in GRE testing created by the COVID-19 pandemic, the GRE test requirement will be temporarily waived for MS and PhD applications to the Fall 2021 VT-WFU SBES program.
+Note about GRE scores for fall 2021 and fall 2022 Applications: In light of the complications in GRE testing created by the COVID-19 pandemic, the GRE test requirement will be temporarily waived for MS and PhD applications to the Fall 2021 and 2022 VT-WFU SBES program.
 Applicants will have the option to submit GRE test scores when applying, but these will not be required for the application to be considered complete.
 Applicants will be evaluated for admission based on a holistic application review, with emphasis placed on the applicant’s GPA, prior coursework, letters of support, personal statement, past research performance, and interviews conducted after the application submission.

 SBES Degree Programs